hsm207/sycamore/docs/source/tutorials/end_to_end_tutorials.md

 docset = docset.partition(partitioner=UnstructuredPdfPartitioner())
 ```

 4. Now, since we know that titles and authors are important entities in our dataset, let's extract them using OpenAI with the `extract_entity` transform.
-In this case, we are going to use *few shot entity extraction*, where we provide some examples to the model of what to extract:
+In this case, we are going to use few shot entity extraction, where we provide some examples to the model of what to extract:

 ```python
 from sycamore.transforms.extract_entity import OpenAIEntityExtractor